rartino/guide/Working/supportingpeer.rst

 The supporting peer is supposed to introduce the new employee to the following roles at the department:

 * Head of department
+* Kanslichef
 * Personnel Administrator
 * Head of IT (not so relevant anymore, IT is centralized.)
+* Contact person for IT support
 * Responsible for officinalis
 * Goods reception/Porter’s office
 * Technical Supply service